reuniware/Metrader5_EA/README.md

 # Update 28 03 2023

-Initially this repository had been created to host only one Metatrader 5 Expert Advisor.
+Initially this repository had been created some years ago to host only one Metatrader 5 Expert Advisor.

 Now it will host all my work around Metatrader 5 (and maybe MT4 also).